beckitrue/container-app-workshop/lesson_2/README.md

 ### Update the configuration files

 - Make sure the links in the `index.html` file match the IP address of your `simple-web` server.
-- Update the links in your `index.html` file and the address in the `default.conf` file to match the IP address of your `simple-web` server.
+- Update the links in your `/var/www/index.html` file and the address in the `/var/nginx/default.conf` file to match the IP address of your `simple-web` server.
-- Copy the files to the `/var/nginx/conf/` and `/var/nginx/html/` directories on your host.
 - Restart the `nginx` server to pick up the changes.